 Caroline Hawkes - Opportunity Suffolk (NALEP) Programme Manager

 Caroline joined TCHC nearly 3 years ago and in that time has moved from being a Community Engagement Adviser, to a Team Leader and now the Programme Manager for Opportunity Suffolk.
 Opportunity Suffolk supports those who are over 24 and who have been out of work for more than 6 months.
 The aim of this project is to support those individuals to progress towards employment or training, although often there are complex and multiple barriers that the individuals face that makes this progression challenging.

 The team work in a partnership with other organisations to help deliver this programme, each partner specialising in different support and barrier needs, ensuring that individuals are paired with the best employment adviser suited to their needs.
 Over the last couple of years, this project has come together and developed a strong team spirit, which has also helped to drive performance and the quality of delivery (even during lockdown, where the team learned to use remote technology to continue operations).

 Caroline really enjoyed working on this programme and looks forward to taking on her new role as Programme Manager.

-Leanne has recently joined TCHC as Relationship Manager and will be responsible for developing new business on Apprenticeships and the all training courses we deliver.
+Leanne has recently joined TCHC as Employer Engagement Manager Manager and will be responsible for developing new business on Apprenticeships and the all training courses we deliver.

 With 18 years recruitment experience, Leanne has worked in commercial recruitment, welfare-to-work and most recently worked for 5 years with a Training and Apprenticeship provider specialising in the Automotive sectors, she has extensive experience in developing new business and increasing starts.